Sushaanth-Suresh-Kumar/multitenant-architecture/README.md

 ## 🚧 Work In Progress 🚧

 Bookly is a multi-tenant library management system built with Spring Boot, designed to support multiple libraries on a single platform.
-Each library operates in its own isolated tenant environment with dedicated data storage.
+Each library operates in its own isolated tenant environment with dedicated data storage through schema-based isolation.

+## 🏗️ Architecture Overview

+The system implements a schema-based multi-tenancy pattern:

+- Each tenant (library) has a dedicated PostgreSQL schema
+- `TenantContext` maintains the current tenant ID in a ThreadLocal variable
+- `HttpHeaderTenantResolver` extracts tenant information from HTTP headers
+- `ConnectionProvider` manages database connections with the correct schema
+- Tenant isolation ensures data security between different libraries

 ## 🔑 Key Features

-- **Multi-tenancy**: Schema-based tenant isolation for data security
+- **Schema-based Multi-tenancy**: Complete tenant isolation for data security
 - **JWT Authentication**: Secure authentication with ECDSA-signed JWTs
 - **Email Verification**: OTP-based email verification during registration
 - **Role-based Access Control**: Library administrators and employees have different permissions
+- **Employee Invitation System**: Admins can invite staff to join their library
-- **RESTful API**: Well-structured API with proper documentation
+- **RESTful API**: Well-structured API with proper error handling
 - **Swagger UI**: Interactive API documentation

 ## 🛠️ Technologies Used

 - **Java 21**
 - **Spring Boot 3.4.5**
-- **Spring Security**
+- **Spring Security** for authentication and authorization
-- **Spring Data JPA**
+- **Spring Data JPA** for database access
-- **PostgreSQL**
+- **PostgreSQL** for data storage
 - **Flyway** for database migrations
-- **JWT** for authentication
+- **JWT (JJWT 0.12.6)** for authentication tokens
+- **Testcontainers** for integration testing
 - **Docker** for containerization
 - **SpringDoc OpenAPI** for API documentation